-It is believed that broad subjects setting can be an important factor for becoming the top schools in Hong Kong.
+It is believed that broad subjects setting can be an important factor for becoming the top international schools in Hong Kong.
 At Wycombe Abbey we also emphasize our commitment to a broad education including 14 Primary Subjects and learning outside of conventional classroom settings – Drama, Music, Art, Science, Physical Education, iSTEAM and a wide range of carefully selected extracurricular enrichment activities to widen our pupils’ curiosity and interests.

 At Wycombe Abbey School Hong Kong we are committed to teaching the ‘Whole Child’.
 This concept is sometimes also known as ‘Holistic Education’, a concept has been adopted by many other top primary schools in Hong Kong.
 In simple terms these phrases relate to our commitment to preparing children fully; academically, mentally, socially, physically and in terms of their internal ‘Wellbeing’ and resilience.

 Our curriculum subjects and our extra-curricular activities are simply the tools we use to support our primary aged children to grow and develop in so many ways.

 We need to remember that the primary aged years are a stage of life at which children will make massive development boosts in all areas.
 During these years it is our responsibility to provide our pupils a framework against which these many aspects of their development be maximized.

 Primary schools exist to prepare children for secondary school and beyond.
 At Wycombe Abbey School Hong Kong, by offering the breadth of daily subjects and experiences that we do, that are taught in such varied and stimulating ways, we are aiming to prepare our pupils in the very best way we can for their onward careers.